 Top 5 Time Management Tips for High School Students

-High school is hectic with homework, college apps, and extracurricular activities.
+High school is hectic with homework, college applications, and extracurricular activities.
 Keep on top of everything with these time management tips.

 Ever thought you need more hours in a day to complete all the work you need to do?
-Is there a way to combat that feeling of being constantly sleep deprived?
-That familiar feeling is relatable to all of us, given the amount of assignments and work we need to complete, coupled with the rest of the commitments in our lives.
-However, despite our busy schedules, there is always a way to balance all of our work and find the perfect equilibrium so that we finish our tasks productively and effectively!
+Is there a way to combat that feeling of being constantly sleep-deprived?
+That is relatable to all of us, given the amount of assignments and work we need to complete, coupled with the rest of the commitments in our lives.
+However, despite your busy schedule, there's always a way to balance all of the work and find the perfect equilibrium to finish everything productively and effectively!

 1. Make schedules

-Even though this depends on the sort of person you are, I always feel like half the battle is won once you get yourself better organized.
+Even though this depends on the sort of person you are, half the battle is won once you get yourself better organized.
 I always like waking up in the morning and knowing exactly what the rest of the day will bring me.
-Personally, I don’t like surprises even though I often have to deal with them!
-I feel that balancing your work begins with you knowing your daily activities and the objectives you hope to fulfill.
+Balancing your work begins with knowing your daily activities and the objectives you hope to fulfill.
 Plan your day to the minute if that’s what it takes to help you keep on track and stay focused.
-I always make my schedules as comprehensive as possible so that I can complete as much work as possible.
+I always make my schedules as comprehensive as possible so I can complete as much work as possible.

 Related: Better Time Management in 3 Simple Steps